Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_console/aft_section.md

 The White Floodlight switch acts independent of all other controls on the panel, and is either ON or OFF.
 It activates a separate emergency floodlight (also called Thunderstorm Light) that illuminates the cockpit in white.
-The lamp is energized through the Battery Bus to ensure it is always operational, even in case of total power loss.
-Do not forget to turn off the light before parking the aircraft for a longer time, as it will otherwise drain the battery.

 ### Standby Compass Switch